nullchinchilla/docs.earendil.network/wiki/onion-packet-format.md

 ## Body format

-The body is ChaCha20-encrypted with `KDF(s, "body")`, and is always exactly 8192 bytes in length.
+The body is ChaCha20-encrypted at every layer of the onion with `KDF(s, "body")`, and is always exactly 8192 bytes in length.

 ## Key-derivation function